When you start a new sport, it can seem pretty daunting, and the amount of information can be overwhelming. Luckily help is at hand.

 - Shorter fishing rod to have flexibility fishing through your ice hole.

-Ice fishing for carp is by far the most challenging method and results in the fewest landed carp for the day, but it can also result in some good size carp.
-You’re playing a different game when ice fishing carp.
+Ice fishing for Carp is by far the most challenging method and results in the fewest landed Carp for the day, but it can also result in some good-sized fish.

 Bringing the Bait to the Carp

 Ok, so the Carp aren’t moving.
 Now what?

 Well, you could go to them.
 One of the great things about ice fishing is that you don’t need to make monstrous casts.
 You can walk to where the fish are.